pingcap/docs-cn/sql-statements/sql-statement-create-index.md

 }
 ```

-### Create a multi-valued index
+### Create multi-valued indexes

-You can create a multi-valued index by using the `CAST(...
+You can create multi-valued indexes by using the `CAST(...
 AS ...
 ARRAY)` expression in the index definition, as creating an expression index.

 ```sql
 mysql> CREATE TABLE customers (